-One of the themes I keep returning to — in my practice and in real life — is non-reactivity.
+A theme I keep returning to — in my practice and in real life — is non-reactivity.
 Not the numb, “tune-it-all-out” kind, but the grounded, aware presence that allows us to sense deeply for wisdom before choosing a response.

-It’s so easy, in our hyper-connected world, to fall into a kind of digital reactivity.
+It’s so easy in our hyper-connected world to fall into a kind of digital reactivity.
 A headline pops up, a post appears in our feed, a friend shares something outrageous or upsetting — and without a breath, we react.
 We repost.
 We comment.
 We add fuel to the fire.

 The problem?
 Most of the time, our online worlds are already curated to reflect what we believe.
 So when we blast our outrage into that space, it doesn’t change anyone’s mind.
 It doesn’t bridge divides.
 It only amplifies emotion — often fear — in people who already agree with us.